JathinDandeboyina/POWERMAX-VMAX-ALL-FLASH-REST-API-CLI/README.md

 All communication happens over https calls directly to Unisphere server.*

 1. On your management host create the following directory /usr/pvapi/
-2. Download content of "PVMAX" from this repo and place them in /usr/pvapi/
+2. Download content of "PVAPI" directory from this repo and place them in /usr/pvapi/
 3. Create a file named pvmax.config as shown below and save it under /usr/pvapi/

 ```